igrishaev/clj-java-book/book.md

 To solve all of them, let's google for a stable, prooven Java library that deals with HTML.
 These are [OWASP Java HTML Sanitizer][owasp-site] and [Jsoup][].
 I've have worked with both of them and found the latter a bit more friendly although it is a matter of personal attitute.

+Jsoup is a generic tool that can do a lot with HTML including sanitazion.
 We will go on with Jsoup in that session.
 Add the library into the project:

 ```clojure
 :dependencies [;; some deps